Woollen History, Family Crest & Coats of Arms

 The surname Woollen was first found in Cambridgeshire where they held a family seat.
 The Saxon influence of English history diminished after the Battle of Hastings in 1066.
 The language of the courts was French for the next three centuries and the Norman ambience prevailed.
 But Saxon surnames survived and the family name was first referenced in the year 1235 when they held estates in Hertfordshire, the original spelling as Woulond.

 Early History of the Woollen family

-Another 271 words (19 lines of text) covering the years 1455 and 1487 are included under the topic Early Woollen History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Woollen research.
+Another 86 words (6 lines of text) covering the years 1455 and 1487 are included under the topic Early Woollen History in all our PDF Extended History products and printed products wherever possible.

 Woollen Spelling Variations